 When it comes to sleep, both children and adults thrive on routine.
 That means consistent bedtimes and wake up times, even for the grownups.
 Even on the weekends.Try to go to bed and get up around the same time every day.
 Consistency will make falling asleep and waking up that much easier.
 I promise I’m telling you this because it’s true, not because my toddler wakes me up early regardless of what day it is and I want everyone else to suffer too.
 That’s definitely not it.

 You may have heard the term sleep hygiene.
 This basically translates to habits that help you sleep better.
 Even though everyone is pressed for time and you may not be able to get as much sleep as you would like (especially if your spouse wakes up at the crack of dawn for PT and you can never seem to quite get back to sleep), practicing good sleep hygiene can help make the sleep you do get more restful.
 Here are some basic sleep hygiene tips:

-- Limit your alcohol intake before bed.
-I would never, ever suggest that you avoid drinking cocktails, but know that while alcohol can make you fall asleep, the process of metabolizing it disrupts your sleep cycle and makes you more tired.
-The solution is obviously day drinking.
-Brunch.
+Limit your alcohol intake before bed.
+While alcohol can make you fall asleep, the process of metabolizing it disrupts your sleep cycle and makes you more tired.

 Now that you’ve had a beautiful, restful night of sleep, it’s time to think about breakfast.
 Again, easier said than done.
 But a healthy breakfast can keep you from overeating later in the day, and kids who eat breakfast are able to concentrate better at school.
 It doesn’t have to be a big production though.
 My favorite is oatmeal, because there are about 200 different ways to make it, and a lot of them are fast.
 Here are some of my favorites: